isomerpages/iras-taxacademy/_executive-tax-programmes/5-International Tax Programmes.md

 **Registration is CLOSED for Intake 1/2018**

 The next intake for the course will be held in Oct 2019.
+Registration will open six weeks before the course commencement date.

 <a id="leiden-ta-id"></a>
 ### **Executive Tax Programme Level III (International Tax): Leiden-TA Advanced Tax Treaties**